cea-hpc/modules/INSTALL.rst

  Name or full path of program to use to lint modulefile through the :subcmd:`lint` sub-command. (default=\ ``nagelfar.tcl``)

+ This installation option and :instopt:`--with-tcl-linter-opts` define the default value of the :mconfig:`tcl_linter` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.2

+.. instopt:: --with-tcl-linter-opts=OPTLIST

+ Settings to apply to Tcl linter program (default=)

- This installation option defines the default value of the :mconfig:`tcl_linter` configuration option which could be changed after installation with the :subcmd:`config` sub-command.
+ This installation option and :instopt:`--with-tcl-linter` define the default value of the :mconfig:`tcl_linter` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html